mir-group/nequip/docs/guide/install.md

     pip install .
     ```

 If you want to track your training runs with third-party services, like Weights and Biases, that are supported by [PyTorch Lightning's loggers](https://lightning.ai/docs/pytorch/stable/extensions/logging.html), you may need to install extra packages.
-For example, one needs to `pip install wandb` to use Lightning's [WandbLogger](https://lightning.ai/docs/pytorch/stable/extensions/generated/lightning.pytorch.loggers.WandbLogger.html#lightning.pytorch.loggers.WandbLogger).
+For example, one needs to `pip install wandb` to use Lightning's {class}`~lightning.pytorch.loggers.WandbLogger`.

 ## Checking your installation